Hello, Hello —

 Accomplished in 10 weeks as an individual project, fulfilling the thesis for the Interaction design programme at CIID.

-‘Maps in the Mind’ is an exploration of tiny interventions geared towards helping people engage with their own spatial knowledge.
+‘Maps in the Mind’ is an exploration of small interventions geared towards helping people engage with their own spatial knowledge.
 The solution introduces subtle interactions within navigation platforms aimed at nudging our behaviour - so the technology doesn’t replace our innate capabilities, but rather augments them.

 Supervised Machine Learning Trainer 3607A • training intelligent security cameras